 "That it's such a very lonely disease and I need more hugs & understanding than criticism."

 Many of you in the community expressed feeling guilty when you have to cancel plans or stay in bed all day.
 While your feeling is understandable, no one with IBD or any chronic illness should ever feel guilty about canceling or changing plans.
 No one chooses to have a flare and it would take a very talented magician to predict the onset of a flare, but that can be very difficult to explain to friends and family.

 “I don’t mean to cancel plans.
-I know I “seemed fine yesterday” and now I’m saying I’m too sick, but that’s how flares work – I don’t control it and I can’t predict it”
+I know I “seemed fine yesterday” and now I’m saying I’m too sick, but that’s how flares work.
+I don’t control it & I can’t predict it”

 “The flare ups happen without reason it seems, and leave you feeling drained.
 The nights you just start to sleep getting woke up by the urge to go.
 Not just once, but many times during the night.
 I fear going out, I map in my mind where the restrooms are just in case”

 “Just because I look fine doesn’t mean I feel fine”

 Fatigue, abdominal pain, joint inflammation – these are all invisible symptoms that can accompany IBD.
 Even an ostomy bag - a pretty recognizable characteristic of IBD - is often hidden under clothing.
 As such, there is very little outward indication of the pain and anguish IBD can cause.
 Gastrointestinal flares can feel “worse than child birth” but is not always noticeable from the outside looking in, which is why many of you in the community expressed frustration when friends and family say “You don’t seem sick to me.”

 “We look ok on the outside but please understand how sick and in pain we are on the inside.
 Also I would love a hug from someone who will just let me cry it out once while they hug me.”

 “We may look fine on the outside while on insides are ravishing our body and lives with continually pain”